 - Make a list of the problems drinking has caused you.
 Also make a list of the benefits you expect from moderation.

 - Start on a period of abstinence of 30 days or more.
-This helps you experience the positives of non-drinking.
-During this period you can work through some steps to help you achieve moderation later.
+This helps you experience the positives of not drinking.
+During this time you can work through some steps to help you achieve moderation later.

 - Learn skills for avoiding drinking when you don’t choose to do so.